SimoBigno1992/social-post/README.md

 -   Login: Existing users can log in using their credentials.
 Password is fake, you can type any password.
 -   Login Admin: If you want to access to the backoffice page, you can access with any existing email just checking the swith button.
 -   Register: New users can create an account by providing necessary information.
-Password will not be registered, is just for simulate a real flow.
+Password will not be registered, is just to simulate a real flow.

 2. **Homepage:**

--   Users can create new posts, comment them and manage their account (edit informations or delete account).
+-   Users can create new posts, sharing them, comment them and manage their account (edit informations or delete account).

-2. **Backoffice:**
+3. **Backoffice:**

 -   Admin can see any users, apply filters and pagination to manage datatable, manage any users (changing status or deleting accounts)

+4. **Multilanguage:**

+-   All app have multilanguage implemented with i18n.
+Actually support English and Italian.

 ## Prerequisites